Phase Transition of Parabolic Ginzburg--Landau Equation with Potentials of High-Dimensional Wells: Introduction

 Following \cite{MR3353807,MR4072686,fischer2020convergence}, we define the modulated energy (also called the relative entropy energy) by

 Here $\bxi$ is an appropriate extension of the unit normal vector field of $\Sigma$ (see \eqref{def:xi} below), and $\psi_\e$ is the scalar function

-with $\dd_F$ being defined by \eqref{quasidistance} below.
-As we shall see later on, the integrand of \eqref{entropy} is non-negative, and enjoys several coercivity estimates including controls of the {\it discrepancy} and the deviations of the normal vectors.
+with $\dd_F$ defined by \eqref{quasidistance} below.
+As we shall see later on, the integrand of \eqref{entropy} is non-negative, and enjoys several coercivity estimates including controls of {\it discrepancy} and calibration of the Ginzburg--Landau energy \eqref{GL energy}.
 We also need the surface tension coefficient

 where $\dist_{\mm}$ is the Euclidean distance between $\mm_+$ and $\mm_-$, and another modulated energy controlling the bulk errors: